zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/HTTP-API/HTTP-Fetch-Object.md

 siblings will be returned in a single request as sections of the `multipart/mixed` response body.
 Otherwise, a list of "vtags" will be given in a simple text format.
 You can request individual siblings by adding the `vtag` query parameter.
-Scroll down to the [[Manually requesting siblings|HTTP Fetch Object#Manually requesting siblings]] example for more information.</p>
+Scroll down to the 'manually requesting siblings' example below for more information.</p>

 <p>To resolve the conflict, store the resolved version with the `X-Riak-Vclock`
 given in the response.</p>